agner/agner/README.md

 If `-h` or `--homepage` is present, it will also open browser with the package's homepage.

+If `-p` or `--property` is supplied, agner will only render particular PROPERTY value instead of a full specification (example: `agner spec -p rebar_compatible yaws`).

     agner fetch PACKAGE [DESTDIR] [-v/--version package_version] [-c/--compile]
                                   [-a/--add-path]